Important Update: Read this before going any further

 In order to be a serious rock-star “guru”… the truth is, you need to place a very high level of importance on the extrinsic value of “other people liking you.”

-And this need to be liked and validated, gives you motivation to be in the limelight.
+And if this is one of your core extrinsic values… this need to be liked gives you tremendous motivation to be in the limelight.

-In other words, if you look at all the really good, really big rock-star gurus – in any field… they’re all very driven by how much people like them.
+In other words, if you look at all the really good, really big rock-star gurus – in any field… they’re all ego driven and in general, driven by how much people like them.

 This is why you see all these folks consistently doing things like: